felixengelmann/act-r-sentence-parser-em/README.md

    `> sudo chmod +x ccl*`

 #### R packages
-In order to run the R scripts provided for analysis, you need to ensure the following packages are installed:
+In order to run the scripts provided for analysis, you need to ensure that R and the following packages are installed:

+If you don not already have R installed, you can retrieve it from https://www.r-project.org/.

  - ggplot2 (plotting)
  - tidyr (data wrangling)